MisanoGo/FoxLin/docs/tutorial/initial_database.md

-for example you just need in memory db and dont need to save it in file so initail database like this:
+for example you just need in memory db and dont need to save it in file so initial database like this:
 ```Python
 db = FoxLin(schema=MyTable, auto_setup=False, auto_enable=False)
 # now all box are disable, let's enable memory box